Providing Geospatial Information and Capabilities that Benefit all of New York State

 What is a Web Service?

 Web services represent remote data or GIS layers that the user isn't required to download or maintain on their machine.
 They are resources that take the burdens of data creation, maintenance, and updates off the user, but which can easily be connected to with GIS software or applications.
-In the case of the GPO, web services represent framework data for users to combine with their business data to enhance data analyses.
+For NYS Geospatial Services, web services represent framework data for users to combine with their business data to enhance analyses.

-The catalog of ShareGIS hosted services can be accessed through the GPO's instance of ArcGIS HUB or via ESRI REST endpoints.
+The catalog of ShareGIS hosted services can be accessed through the Geospatial Services instance of ArcGIS HUB, or via ESRI REST endpoints.
 Both options provide access to data like Building Footprints, Legislative Boundaries, Tax Parcel Boundaries, Streets, and Orthoimagery, as well as data from partnering NYS agencies.
-Additionally, both web service resources include access to the GPO's geocoding service which provides the most accurate address geocoder for the State.
+Additionally, both web service resources include access to the Geospatial Services geocoding service which provides the most accurate address geocoder for the State.

 These services are always available, free of charge to all users, and are updated frequently to ensure the best data is available for all of New York State.
-Please Note: End users of a service who have a very large application user base or large batch processes should alert the GPO, so clients can be kept advised of information about changes and updates.
+Please Note: End users of a service who have a very large application user base or large batch processes should alert the Streets and Addresses program area, so clients can be kept advised of information about changes and updates.

-Connect to the GPO's ArcGIS HUB Instance to explore available web services,
+Connect to the Geospatial Services ArcGIS HUB Instance to explore available web services,

 or connect to the ShareGIS REST Endpoint page to interact with web services.
 Please note that instructions for popular methods of interacting with REST endpoints are contained in the documentation section below.